Today we’re going to look at 7 simple, yet effective strategies and techniques on how to encourage people to tithe.

 Is there a couple in your congregation who was burdened by financial fear and stress until they discovered the life-giving power of the tithing principle?
+Share the good news!

 6. Automate giving

-An interesting Church Giving Survey was conducted with over 1,000 churches revealed that only 14% of churches are exceeding their budget.
+A survey conducted with over 1,000 churches revealed that only 14% of churches are exceeding their budget.